Muriel Duckworth: Ontario Ladies College

 After finishing high school which ended at grade 11, Muriel attended the Ontario Ladies College, a Methodist girls' school in Whitby, Ontario.
 Her aunt, Abbie Ball, taught there and offered to pay Muriel's fees.
 The college provided instruction in languages, history, mathematics and piano but little science.
 The 15-year-old Muriel was too shy to participate in drama even though her aunt was the school's drama coach.
 She also suffered from homesickness.
 Once a month, guest speakers, usually from the United Church of Canada addressed the student assembly.
 Muriel especially remembered James Endicott, then a missionary in China, who went on to become a prominent church leader and a lifelong acquaintance.

 University years

 McGill, 1925–1929

 Muriel undertook studies at Montreal's McGill University with the help of a small college bursary and money from her Aunt Abbie.
 She was enrolled in the university's Bachelor of Arts program and in her graduating year, took the education courses required to qualify for a high school teaching diploma.
-To practice teaching in front of a classroom full of children as well as her fellow education students was especially difficult for her, but Muriel hid her fear so well that the supervising professor praised her apparent lack of nervousness.
+To practise teaching in front of a classroom full of children as well as her fellow education students was especially difficult for her, but Muriel hid her fear so well that the supervising professor praised her apparent lack of nervousness.
 She also tried to overcome her shyness by entering a public speaking contest and volunteering to take minutes at student meetings.